PiotrekSiwek/Product-Form/README.md

 # Add Product Form
 Form for providing product details like name, description, state and bullet points.
 Product description can be formatted as it is a text editor field.
-Product bullet points are a list with dynamically added fields and drag'n drop sorting feature.
+Product bullet points are a list with dynamically added fields and with drag'n drop sorting feature.

 ## Created with: